morse-simulator/morse/doc/morse/user/component_library.rst

 The MORSE Component Library
 ===========================

-The modular concept of morse is based on individual components with specific functions that replicate the parts of a real robot.
+The modular concept of MORSE is based on individual components with specific functions that replicate the parts of a real robot.
 Components in MORSE can belong to three main types: